OmidZolfagharBeigy/sql-data-analytics-project/README.md

 Welcome to the **SQL Data Analytics Project** repository! 🚀
 This repository contains a collection of SQL scripts demonstrating various analytical techniques, such as ranking, changes over time, cumulative, data segmentation and part-to-whole analysis.

+> **Note:** The clean and business-ready datasets used in this project are the output of the **Gold Layer** from the [sql-data-warehouse-project](https://github.com/OmidZolfagharBeigy/sql-data-warehouse-project) repository.
+Make sure to check that for the complete data engineering pipeline.

 ---
 ## 🗺️ Project Roadmap
 The project roadmap, which includes **Exploratory Data Analysis (EDA)** and **Advanced Analytics**, is as follows: